RadinaAvramova/figma_clone/README.md

 👉 **History**: Review the chronological history of actions and changes made on the canvas, aiding in project management and version control.

 👉 **Deleting, Scaling, Moving, Clearing, Exporting Canvas**: Offers a range of functions for managing design elements, including deletion, scaling, moving, clearing the canvas, and exporting the final design for external use.

-and many more, including code architecture, advanced react hooks, and reusability

 ## <a name="quick-start">🤸 Quick Start</a>